-In short, Agile and Scrum walks hand in hand and one is simply not effective without the other.
+In short, Agile and Scrum walk hand in hand and one is simply not effective without the other.

 Scrum and Agile – Project Management

-Initially, scrum and Agile project management was conceived and developed for software developments alone, and it was only until recently that this concept was applied to all projects across the organization.
+Initially, scrum and Agile project management were conceived and developed for software developments alone, and it was only until recently that this concept was applied to all projects across the organization.

 The fame of Agile spread fast and wide as it is posed to be very beneficial and easy to use for all genres of work and businesses.